dadaismee/vs_blog/src/blog/phd-draft/index.md

 For RiE, the notion of "correlated convention" means that an example of animal HDB can indeed be described as CE and ESS at the same time under the crucial condition of the *non-epistemic nature of the game*, whereas Guala's agents are strictly epistemic and conditional (personal communication).

 The crucial difference is that non-epistemic agents correlate on the *objective features of environment*, while epistemic agents *correlate on beliefs*, especially in the case of human HDB with added normativity, where social norms are the source of salience like Guala and Gintis put forward [@guala2015; @gintis2009a].

 We might introduce the distinction of *ontic* and *epistemic* correlation.
 What is subtle yet crucial here and what is overlooked in RiE, is that these types of correlation have distinct real-world references.
 While both animal and human conventions are CE formally and can be described with a single model, both their "inner workings" and references "in the world" are different.
-This renders the entire argument of "scope of actionable signals" as problematic.
+This renders the entire Guala's argument of "scope of actionable signals" problematic, for it is not evident how to compare games with ontic and epistemic cues.
 To remind, this argument is at the backbone of RiE as it justifies the introduction of rules into equilibrium theories of social institutions.

-According to Guala and Hindriks, stability of social institutions cannot base only on CE as CE is equally applicable to animals.
-However, as we saw, these are two distinct CEs — frequentest (ontic) and Bayesian (epistemic) ones.
-While rules or any notion of normativity is missing in ontic correlation by definition as it cannot be a feature of environment[^emergent-normativity], rules as salient norms can and sometimes are CE themselves.
+According to Guala and Hindriks, stability of social institutions cannot be based only on CE as CE is equally applicable to animals.
+However, as we have seen, these are two distinct CEs — frequentest (ontic) and Bayesian (epistemic) ones.
+While rules or any notion of normativity is missing in the ontic correlation by definition (as it cannot be a feature of environment[^emergent-normativity]), rules as salient norms can and sometimes are CE themselves.
 For example, @gintis2009a views social norms as "choreographers" and CE as they are essentially "second-order" conditional strategies.

-[^emergent-normativity]: As we will see in Chapter 3, normativity can be an emergent property of interaction of agents with environmental cues, which can be considered "a feature of environment", but it would require a separate mechanism of niche construction to evolve.
+[^emergent-normativity]: As we will see in Chapter 3, normativity can be an emergent property of interaction of agents with environmental cues, which can be considered "a feature of environment", but it would require agents to already be of higher representational grade and a system to have a separate mechanism of niche construction.

-It means that their argument for insufficiency of CE without rules for human cases is unsubstantiated, for CE as norms already include both Bayesian rationality *and* normativity (for example, Gintis's belief matrices from the previous chapter).
+It means that Guala's and Hindriks's argument for insufficiency of CE without rules for human cases is unsubstantiated, for CE as norms already includes both Bayesian rationality *and* normativity (for example, Gintis's belief matrices from the previous chapter).
 Consequently, explanation of stability of institutions does not require separate CE and rules as norms, as for epistemic games with conditional agents, norms can be CE themselves.

-While I am not denying the effectiveness of having both rules and equilibria, I argue that the "insufficiency" argument for introducing norms as separate entities from CEs fails.
-Norms are smuggled into RiE practically *ex nihilo* and remain unexplained why we need them for the explanation of stability of institutuions, while having them as the central causal factor of such stability according to the insufficiency of CE argument.
+While I am not denying the effectiveness of having both rules and equilibria, I argue that the "insufficiency" argument for introducing norms as separate entities from CEs seems to go not well.
+Norms are smuggled into RiE almost *ex nihilo* and remain unexplained why we need them for the explanation of stability of institutions, while having them as the central causal factor of such stability according to the insufficiency of CE argument.

 Instead, what remains to be explained by RiE is the gap between ontic and epistemic correlation: **how stability of human institutions evolves from stability of animal conventions**?